nhs-digital-gp-it-futures/NHSBuyingCatalogue/beta-private/crm/Readme.txt

-It should be possible to build, package restore and run the API locally in Visual Studio by simply opening GifService.sln and doing a build/run.
+It should be possible to build, package restore and run the API locally in Visual Studio by simply pulling down the solution folder.
 Local host is spun up at https://localhost:44365/swagger/

 TODO Productionisation tasks